Ownership: 51% - United Development Company

 - Reduces the need for huge capital investment for A/C equipment on developed sites, bringing cost down while making buildings safer and more environmentally friendly.

 - Comfort and convenience through significant reduction of vibration and noise.

-- Energy optimization will remain a target for all Qatar Cool plants where energy is stored during idle periods for future use in more demanding periods.
+- Targeting energy optimization for all Qatar Cool plants to ensure energy is stored during idle periods for future use in more demanding periods.